bcohenboulakia/nbworkshop/README.md

 ## Quick start
-In its workflow mode, _nbworkshop_ is entirely hosted on GutHub and requires no prerequisites (aside a GitHub account).
+In workflow mode, _nbworkshop_ is entirely hosted on GutHub and requires no prerequisites (aside a GitHub account).
 To get started using this workflow:
 1. Clone this repository
 2. Add Notebooks to the clone repository
 3. Edit `.github/conversion.json` to insert in `"notebooks_dir"` the directory containing Notebooks (see [Configuration file](#configuration-file) for a detailed explanation)